hernancerm/zsh-trampoline/README.md

 ## What is this?

-This is a plugin for Zsh which shares the same purpose as the popular project [zoxide](https://github.com/ajeetdsouza/zoxide): facilitate `cd`ing to commonly visited directories.
-Differently from zoxide, zsh-trampoline is very simple.
-Instead of using a ranking algorithm to determine the most likely directory you want to `cd` to, zsh-trampoline simply displays all your configured dirs in fzf, always in the same order.
+This is a plugin for Zsh that reduces the time it takes to (a) `cd` to a commonly visited dir and to (b) open in an editor a recurring file.
+The plugin is very simple, it displays all your configured dirs and files in fzf, always in the same order.
-Also, with zsh-trampoline you can jump to files as well, not just dirs.

 ## Usage

-While on the shell, press <kbd>ctrl+t</kbd> to start fzf with directories and files to "jump" to: `cd` or edit with `${EDITOR}`.
+While on the shell, press <kbd>ctrl+t</kbd> to start fzf with dirs and files to "jump" to:
+`cd` or open with `${EDITOR}`.
 This list is taken from the global parameter `ZT_CONFIG` that you need to define.
 While in fzf, press <kbd>ctrl+t</kbd> to toggle showing only the dirs and files explicitly listed in `ZT_CONFIG`.
-Press <kbd>enter</kbd> and now you are on a different directory or editing a file.
+Press <kbd>enter</kbd> to select.

 ## Installation